-During the previous period, the firm has enhanced its resource base in Rajasthan by 1.1 billion barrels of oil equivalent in FY2015, taking the total drilled and tested hydrocarbons in-place to 1.5 billion barrels of oil equivalent since resumption of exploration in March 2013, with an additional 0.8 billion barrels of oil equivalent drilled and awaiting testing.
-Set against a target of establishing 2C resources of 530 million barrels of oil equivalent across the FY2014-2016, we have established 183 million barrels of oil equivalent of 2C resources over FY2014 and FY2015, with an additional 166 million barrels of oil equivalent of 2C resources drilled and awaiting testing.
+During FY2016, the firm has enhanced its hydrocarbons in-place in Rajasthan by 0.5 billion boe, taking the total drilled and tested hydrocarbons in-place to 1.9 billion boe since resumption of exploration in March 2013, with an additional 0.45 billion boe drilled and awaiting testing.
+Set against a target of establishing 2C resources of 530 mmboe across the FY2014-2016, we have established 200 mmboe of 2C resources over this period, with an additional 70 mmboe of 2C resources drilled and awaiting testing.